 - Herpetic ulcers (especially chronic mucocutaneous anogenital herpes occurring with HIV infection).

 Differentials of the rash include:

 As the presentation is variable so the differential diagnoses are extensive but syphilis should be considered in anyone presenting with cardiac or neurological signs or symptoms.
 The history and examination should help guide the likelihood of tertiary syphilis as a cause.

-Investigations must include a screen for all sexually transmitted infections as well as investigation for other possible diagnoses.
+Investigations must include a screen for all sexually transmitted infections (including HIV) as well as investigation for other possible diagnoses.
 All patients with neurological signs or symptoms and those who fail treatment should have a lumbar puncture.
 Likewise, neurological imaging may be appropriate.
 Similarly, cardiac investigations may also be indicated - eg, ECG and echocardiogram.

-Specific treponemal tests include
+Specific treponemal diagnostic tests

-- T. pallidum chemiluminescent assay.
+- T. pallidum chemiluminescent assay (CLIA).

 - T. pallidum haemagglutination assay (TPHA).

 - T. pallidum recombinant antigen line immunoassay.

 All the above tests can be used for screening but the recommendations are to request EIA IgM for primary syphilis.
 Currently, cases of possible syphilis are commonly investigated using the treponemal serological tests T. pallidum IgG chemiluminescent immunoassay (CLIA) and the T. pallidum particle agglutination (TPPA).
 The non-treponemal rapid plasma reagin (RPR) flocculation test is used to assess disease activity.